eomii/rules_ll/docs/quickstart/quickstart.md

       GPUs.
 You can find a list of compute capabilities at <https://developer.nvidia.com/cuda-gpus>.
     - As a rough guideline, at least 10 GB of disk space for fetched dependencies and build artifacts.
-Using all toolchains, debug and optimization modes may increase this to 30 GB of disk space.
+Using all toolchains, debug and optimization modes might require more than 30 GB of disk space.
 If the build cache gets too large over time you can reset it using the `bazel clean` and `bazel clean --expunge` commands.
     - As a rough guideline, at least 1 GB of Memory per CPU core.
-You can find the number of CPU cores via `nproc`.
+The `nproc` command prints the number of CPU cores for your system.

 ## Setup

 Install [bazelisk](https://bazel.build/install/bazelisk).

-If you don't plan on modifying `rules_ll`, you don't need to clone its repository.
-Instead, create the following files to set up `rules_ll` in your
+If you don't plan on changing `rules_ll`, you don't need to clone its repository.
+Instead, create these files to set up `rules_ll` in your project:
-project:

 ```python title="WORKSPACE.bazel"
 # Empty, but must exist.
 We only use bzlmod.